• Skip to primary navigation

 BS Mechanical Engineering '25

-Willem is a Mechnical Engineering Senior at Texas A&M University.
+Willem is a Mechanical Engineering Senior at Texas A&M University.
 His current research focuses on the mitigation of displacement in lower-limb exoskeletons, and the hardware design of a human input device that could be used to train personalized gait patterns for lower-limb exoskeletons users.

 © 2016–2025 Human-Empowering Robotics and Control (HERC) Lab Log in